skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **ngpus** *(integer)* - Default: *1*

-  This argument determines the number of GPUs used in TeraChem.
+  This parameter determines the number of GPUs used in TeraChem.

 \

 - **gpu_id** *(string)* - Default: *'1'*

-  This argument specifies the ID of used GPUs.
+  This parameter specifies the ID of used GPUs.
 If you want to use 2 GPUs with ID of 0 and 1, then put *'0 1'* into **gpu_id**.

 \

 - **version** *(string)* - Default: *'1.93'*

-  This argument determines the version of TeraChem.
+  This parameter determines the version of TeraChem.
   PyUNIxMD is currently based on version 1.93 and 1.99 of TeraChem.